-The presentation was divided into three parts, the first part was the challenges and opportunities based on current trends internationalization challenges related to rankings and ratings, a framework of the UST's EQMS (Educational Quality Management System) for excellence, several rankings and ratings, and a comprehensive approach to the definition of a World Class university.
-The second part focused on in Higher Education Institutions (HEIs)
+The presentation was divided into three parts, the first part was the challenges and opportunities based on current trends in Higher Education Institutions (HEIs) around the world.
+This included the internationalization challenges related to rankings and ratings, a framework of the UST's EQMS (Educational Quality Management System) for excellence, several rankings and ratings, and a comprehensive approach to the definition of a World Class university.